SimonCropp/GraphQL.EntityFramework/doco/mdsource/defining-graphs.source.md

 ## Manually Apply `WhereExpression`

-In some cases, you may want to use `Field` instead of `AddQueryField`/`AddSingleField`/etc but still would like to use apply the `where` argument.
+In some cases, it may be necessary to use `Field` instead of `AddQueryField`/`AddSingleField`/etc but still would like to use apply the `where` argument.
 This can be useful when the returned `Graph` type is not for an entity (for example, aggregate results).
-To support this, you must:
+To support this:

  * Add the `WhereExpressionGraph` argument
  * Apply the `where` argument expression using `ExpressionBuilder<T>.BuildPredicate(whereExpression)`